 MOST RECENT - LOCAL NEWS

-A family of three escaped injury after lint in a clothes dryer trap and ventilation hose ignited and gutted a $600,000 Rancho Santa Margarita house.
+A family of three escaped injuries after lint in a clothes dryer trap and ventilation hose ignited and gutted a $600,000 Rancho Santa Margarita house.
 But the family's dog and cat died in the blaze.
-Orange County Fire Authority personell arrived at about 6 a.m. to find a two-story, three bedroom home on the 32000 block of Lazy Glen Lane, a quiet cul de sac in the Robinson Ranch neighborhood, fully engulfed.
+Orange County Fire Authority personnel arrived at about 6 a.m. to find a two-story, three bedroom home on the 32000 blocks of Lazy Glen Lane, a quiet cul de sac in the Robinson Ranch neighborhood, fully engulfed.

 About 50 firefighters responded and kept the damage to the single home

-The family is recieving help from the Red Cross.
+The family is receiving help from the Red Cross.